PortlandStatePowerLab/OCHRE_Run_Scripts/README.md

 3. The resultant file can be used in any of the D2/D3 files for plotting the results.
 Plotting files could use some work to make data input less hardcode-y.

-### Plotting scripts (Dana)
+### Plotting jupyter notebooks (Dana)

-These are some plotting scripts I used to make figures for reports/thesis.
+These are some plotting jupyter notebooks I used to make figures for reports/thesis.

 1. X1_PlotAggregated
 2. X2_PlotViolin